Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Insurance companies know which attorneys will take a case to trial.
 We build every case as if it is going to court, which consistently produces better settlement outcomes.

-5.0 Martindale-Hubbell Rating and 52 Five-Star Google Reviews
+5.0 Martindale-Hubbell and 52 five-star reviews

 Our reputation is built on results and the way we treat clients.
 We return calls and never leave you wondering where your case stands.